Basic Dental Care

-Floss at least once a day.
-The type of floss you use is not important.
-Choose the type and flavor that you like best.
-Use any of the following methods:
+Floss at least one time a day.
+Choose the type and flavor of floss that you like best.
+When you floss your teeth, use either of these methods.

-- The finger-wrap method: Cut off a piece of floss18 in.
-(45 cm) to20 in.
-(50 cm) long.
-Wrap one end around your left middle finger and the other end around your right middle finger, until your hands are about2 in.
-(5 cm) to3 in.
+- The finger-wrap method.
+Cut off a piece of floss 18 in.
+(46 cm) to 20 in.
+(51 cm) long.
+Wrap one end around your left middle finger and the other end around your right middle finger, until your hands are about 2 in.
+(5 cm) to 3 in.
 (8 cm) apart.

-- The circle method: Use a piece of floss about12 in.
+- The circle method.
+Use a piece of floss about 12 in.
 (30 cm) long.
-Tie the ends together, forming a loop.
+Tie the ends together to form a loop.
 If the loop is too large, wrap the floss around your fingers to make it smaller.

-- A plastic flossing tool that makes flossing easier: Child-size flossing tools are available for parents to use to floss their children's teeth.
+A plastic flossing tool makes flossing easier.
+Child-size flossing tools are available for parents to use to floss their children's teeth.
 You can buy them at most drugstores.

-If your gums bleed when you floss, the bleeding should stop as your gums become healthier and tighter next to your teeth.
+If your gums bleed when you floss, the bleeding should stop over time as your gums get healthier and tighter next to your teeth.

-- Eat a balanced diet that includes whole grains, vegetables, and fruits and is low in saturated fat and sodium.
-Good nutrition is vital to maintaining healthy gums and avoiding tooth decay.
+- Eat a balanced diet that includes whole grains, vegetables, and fruits.
+Good nutrition is important to maintaining healthy gums and avoiding tooth decay.